blues/app-accelerators/08-power-quality-monitor/README.md

 ## Routing Data out of Notehub

-Notehub supports forwarding data a wide range of API endpoints by using the Route feature.
+Notehub supports forwarding data to a wide range of API endpoints by using the Route feature.
 This can be used to forward your power monitoring data to external dashboards and alerts to a realtime notification service.
-Here we will use Twilio SMS API to send a notification to a phone number.
+Here, we will use Twilio SMS API to send a notification to a phone number.

 For an introduction to Twilio SMS routes, please see our [Twilio SMS Guide](https://dev.blues.io/guides-and-tutorials/twilio-sms-guide/).